 - Alice Springs Hospital

 There are a large range of clinical rotations available as part of the program.
 You will be allocated to a specific rotation plan at the beginning of your program.
-A small number of nursing clinical rotations may also be available through Gove District Hospital, Tennant Creek Hospital, aged care facilities and community health centres.
+A small number of nursing clinical rotations may also be available through Gove District Hospital and Community Health Centres.

 Nursing graduates are generally allocated two six-month clinical rotations.
 However some hospitals and clinical areas have 12-month specialty clinical rotations.
 Nursing clinical rotations include medical, surgical and specialty areas such as: